rapha-pro/Leetcode/Blind 75/217. Contains Duplicate/README.md

 ## Complexity

 - *Time*: __O(n)__
-  - loop through the entire array once
+  - Loop through the entire array once
 - *Space*: __O(n)__
-  - At worst case (all unique elements), we will need another datastructure as large as the\
+  - In the worst case (all unique elements), we will need another data structure as large as the\
     original array